What's the best hybrid workspace management software?

 - Employee check-ins: Offers options like QR codes, WiFi-based auto-check-ins, and access control system integration.

-- Advanced analytics: Tracks office usage, highlights peak times and helps optimize layouts to better meet employee needs.
+- Advanced analytics: Tracks office usage, highlights peak times, and helps optimize layouts to better meet employee needs.

-💳 Pricing
+Pricing overview

-#4 Envoy
+Envoy

-🔑 Key features
+Key features for hybrid offices

 - Desk and room booking: Employees can easily reserve desks or meeting rooms whenever needed.